Uniform Crime Reports: Formation by the IACP & SSRC and Initial Reports (1927-1930)

+Transition to Oversight by the FBI (1930)

-On June 11, 1930, through IACP lobbying, the United States Congress passed legislation enacting 28 U.S.C. § 534, which granted the office of the Attorney General the ability to "acquire, collect, classify, and preserve identification, criminal identification, crime, and other records" with the ability to appoint officials to oversee this duty, including the subordinate members of the Bureau of Investigation.
+The intention of the IACP in developing the UCR program was always to have its management transferred to the Federal Bureau of Investigation (FBI).
+Through IACP lobbying, on June 11, 1930 the United States Congress passed legislation enacting 28 U.S.C. § 534, which granted the office of the Attorney General the ability to "acquire, collect, classify, and preserve identification, criminal identification, crime, and other records" and the ability to appoint officials to oversee this duty, including the subordinate members of the Bureau of Investigation.
 The Attorney General, in turn, designated the FBI to serve as the national clearinghouse for the data collected, and the FBI assumed responsibility for managing the UCR Program in September 1930.
-The July 1930 issue of the IACP crime report announced the FBI's takeover of the program.
-While the IACP discontinued oversight of the program, they continued to advise the FBI to better the UCR.
+In the July 1930 issue of the crime report the IACP announced the FBI's takeover of the program.
+While the IACP discontinued oversight of the program, they continued to advise the FBI on how to better the UCR.

-Since 1935, the FBI served as a data clearinghouse; organizing, collecting, and disseminating information voluntarily submitted by local, state, federal and tribal law enforcement agencies.
+Since 1935, the FBI served as a data clearinghouse, organizing, collecting, and disseminating information voluntarily submitted by local, state, federal and tribal law enforcement agencies.
 The UCR remained the primary tool for collection and analysis of data for the next half century.

+Development of NIBRS (1980s-present)

 Throughout the 1980s, a series of National UCR Conferences were with members from the IACP, Department of Justice, including the FBI, and newly formed Bureau of Justice Statistics (BJS).
 The purpose was to determine necessary system revisions and then implement them.
 The result of these conferences was the release of a Blueprint for the Future of the Uniform Crime Reporting Program release in May 1985, detailing the necessary revisions.
-The report proposed splitting reported data into two separate categories, the eight serious crimes (which later became known as "Part I index crimes") and 21 less commonly reported crimes (which later became known as "Part II index crimes").
+The key recommendations made by the report were 1) a move to requesting data on each individual offense rather than monthly totals, 2) a move to requesting more detailed data about crime incidents including more specific data used to classify offenses and information like the victim and offender's demographic characteristics, their relationship, and the location of the crime, and 3) quality assurance measures like routine audits, minimum reporting-system standards, increased feedback to and from local agencies, and strengthening of state-level UCR Programs.

+These recommendations were implemented in the form of the National Incident-Based Reporting System (NIBRS).
+The FBI began accepting data in the new NIBRS format in January 1989.
+For many years, the FBI collected UCR data in both the NIBRS and traditional Summary Reporting System (SRS) formats.
+In 2015, in consultation with their law enforcement partners and the Criminal Justice Information Services (CJIS) Advisory Policy Board, the FBI announced that it would be retiring the SRS format.
+As of January 1, 2021, the SRS has been discontinued and been fully replaced by (NIBRS).